silverstripe/silverstripe-graphql/docs/en/05_extending/plugins/03_writing_a_complex_plugin.md

 }
 ```

+If we added this plugin in middleware rather than afterware,
+we could filter the result set by a list of `IDs` early on, which would allow us to keep
+a `DataList` throughout the whole cycle, but this would force us to loop over an
+unlimited result set, and that's never a good idea.

 [notice]
-If you've picked up on the consistency that the `pageInfo` property is now inaccurate, this is a long-standing
+If you've picked up on the inconsistency that the `pageInfo` property is now inaccurate, this is a long-standing
 issue with doing post-query filters.
 Ideally, any middleware that filters a DataList should do it at the query level,
 but that's not always possible.
 [/notice]